Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Theoretical Derivation

 Notably, Assumption (A.1) is standard and well‑justified for classification tasks employing the categorical cross‑entropy loss.
 More specifically, the gradient of $\mathcal{L}_{\mathrm{CE}}$ with respect to the logits $a$ is bounded as

 for any class index $j$, since each softmax component lies within $[0,1]$, and the indicator function $\mathbb{I}(j = y)$ takes values in $\{0,1\}$.
-By the classical Lagrange mean value theorem (see, Theorem 4 in~\citep{thomas2014thomas}), this bounded‑gradient property implies that $\mathcal{L}_{\mathrm{CE}}$ is globally Lipschitz continuous with respect to its first argument on any bounded input domain, with a Lipschitz constant of at most $1$.
+By the classical Lagrange mean value theorem (Theorem 4 in~\citep{thomas2014thomas}), this bounded-gradient property implies that $\mathcal{L}_{\mathrm{CE}}$ is Lipschitz continuous with respect to its first argument on any bounded input domain, with a finite Lipschitz constant depending on the chosen norm.
 In practice, this assumption can be further facilitated by applying weight normalization or spectral‑norm regularization, which help maintain bounded network outputs and thereby make the Lipschitz condition more readily satisfied during optimization.

 Furthermore, Assumptions (A.2), (A.5) and (A.6) are standard and generally hold for commonly used loss functions and hypothesis classes.
-Unless the loss or model is exceptionally non-standard, these can be stated directly with the theorem and do not require additional justification.
+Unless the loss or model is exceptionally non-standard, these can be stated directly with the proposition and do not require additional justification.

 Assumption (A.3) holds in cases where the labeling function changes smoothly along the adaptation path.
-For our construction, since the intermediate domains are generated by incremental, continuous transformations (e.g., gradual style or environmental shifts), the underlying semantics of inputs remain stable, and thus $\mathbb{E}_{p_{t-1}(x)}\big[ q_t(x) - q_{t-1}(x) \big]$ is small for every $t$.
+For our construction, since the intermediate domains are generated by incremental, continuous transformations (e.g., gradual style or environmental shifts), the underlying semantics of inputs remain stable, and thus $\mathbb{E}_{p_{t-1}(x)}[ |q_t(x) - q_{t-1}(x)| ]$ is small for every $t$.
 This situation typically occurs under covariate shift, where only the input distribution evolves while class definitions stay fixed.
-However, we acknowledge that this assumption may not hold in fine‑grained recognition settings or tasks with rapidly changing label semantics, where small variations in features can lead to distinct class assignments.
-In such cases, the theoretical guarantees derived under Assumption (A.3) would apply only locally, within regions where the labeling function remains approximately smooth.
-However, the assumption may not hold in tasks with abrupt semantic boundaries—such as fine-grained classification—where visually similar samples can belong to distinct categories.
-Our analysis therefore applies when the domain evolution does not induce significant concept shift.
+However, this assumption may fail in fine-grained recognition tasks or tasks with abrupt semantic boundaries, where visually similar samples can belong to distinct categories.
+Hence, our analysis mainly applies when the domain evolution does not induce significant concept shift, or locally within regions where the labeling function remains approximately smooth.